FastTrackOrg/FastTrack/readme.md

 ## About

 Tracking objects in video recording can be tedious.
-Existing software are expensive, the learning curve can be steep, necessitate a powerful computer, and the workflow can not be easily adapted when the project evolved.
+Existing software can be expensive, the learning curve can be steep, necessitate a powerful computer, and the workflow can not be easily adapted when the project evolved.

 **FastTrack** is a free (as freedom) desktop tracking software, easy to install, easy to use, and performant.
 The software can be downloaded for Linux, macOS, and Windows, and a public API is available to embed the core of the software in any C++/Qt project.